florianv/petrinet/README.md

 * For playing around, clone the repository and copy the `www/index.dist.php` in a `www/index.php` file.

 * For using it in Joomla, despite it's not recommanded yet, copy the content of the `src` dir in `libraries/joomla/petrinet`.
-Then register the API to the Jooml autoloader by adding : `JLoader::registerPrefix('PN', '/path/to/libraries/joomla/petrinet');` in
+Then register the API to the Joomla autoloader by adding : `JLoader::registerPrefix('PN', '/path/to/libraries/joomla/petrinet');` in
 `libraries/import.php`.

 ## Using the API